 Avenue (path from the back gate)

 Prospective students are always welcome to visit King's.
-You should let the Custodians on the Gate know that you are visiting as a prospective student.
-If there is no Custodian or you see a 'College Closed' sign, please do not be put off - introduce yourself to the porters in the Porters' Lodge, which you'll find on your left, just inside the entrance.
+You should let the Visitor Guides on the Gate know that you are visiting as a prospective student.
+If there is no Visitor Guide or you see a 'College Closed' sign, please do not be put off - introduce yourself to the porters in the Porters' Lodge, which you'll find on your left, just inside the entrance.

 The public areas of King's will be open to you and information can be picked up from the Porters' Lodge.
 Guided tours of the College are only available at Open Days but if you want to, you could download and print our self guided tour for prospective students to bring with you.